palewire/palewire/README.md

 [californiacivicdata.org](https://github.com/california-civic-data-coalition/californiacivicdata.org)|The online home of the California Civic Data Coalition|
 [cummings.ee](https://github.com/palewire/cummings.ee)|A collection of the work of Edward Estlin Cummings, as it enters the public domain|
 [first-python-notebook](https://github.com/california-civic-data-coalition/first-python-notebook)|A step-by-step guide to analyzing data with Python and the Jupyter Notebook|
+[first-graphics-app](https://github.com/ireapps/first-graphics-app)|A step-by-step guide to publishing a standalone story from a dataset|
 [palewi.re](https://github.com/palewire/palewi.re)|My blog|
 [savemy.news](https://github.com/palewire/savemy.news)|A personal, permanent clipping service|
 [studs-terkel-podcast](https://github.com/palewire/studs-terkel-podcast)|Selections from WFMT's Studs Terkel Radio Archive delivered to your podcatcher|